To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Who It Affected: 21.5 million federal employees

-What Was Compromised: Social Security numbers, names, dates and places of birth, addresses as well as security clearance info
+What Was Compromised: Social Security numbers, names, dates and places of birth, email addresses, mailing addresses as well as security clearance info.

 Resolution: Employees and dependent minor children who were under the age of 18 as of July 1, 2015 were offered credit and identity monitoring, identity theft insurance, and identity restoration services for the next three years through ID Experts